melezhik/swat/README2.md

         number:three

-As you may noticed perl expressions are executed in a _string eval_ way, please be aware of this.
-Follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know about perl eval function restrictions.
+Perl expressions are executed by perl eval function, please take this into account. follow [http://perldoc.perl.org/functions/eval.html](http://perldoc.perl.org/functions/eval.html) to get know more about perl eval.

 ## Generators

 Swat generators is the way to _create swat check lists  on the fly_.
-Swat generators like perl expressions is just a piece of perl code executed the same way.
-The only difference with perl expressions is that swat generators code should return _an array reference_.
+Swat generators like perl expressions are just a piece of perl code with the only difference that generator code should always return _an array reference_.

-An array returned by generator code should contain _strings_ representing new check list items.
-Thus new check list will passed back to swat parser for dynamic check list generation.
+An array returned by generator code should contain check list items, _serialized_ as perl strings.
+New check list items are passed back to swat parser and will be appended to a current check list.
 Here is a simple example:

-        # this is `static' check list
+        # original check list

         200 OK
         HELLO

-        # and this is simple swat generator
+        # this generator generates plain string check expressions:
-        # to append new items
-        # to the check list
+        # new items will be appended into check list

         generator: [ qw{ foo bar baz } ]

-        # the resulted check list will be
+        # final check list:

         200 OK
         HELLO
         foo
         bar
         baz

 Generators expressions start with `:generator` marker.
 Here is more example:

-        # you could you any perl construction in generator code
-        # unless it return an array reference
+        # this generator generates comment lines
+        # and plain string check expressions:

         generator: my %d = { 'foo' => 'foo value', 'bar' => 'bar value' }; [ map  { ( "# $_", "$data{$_}" )  } keys %d ]

-        # the resulted check list will be:
+        # final check list:

             # foo
             foo value
             # bar
             bar value

 Writing generator code there is no limit for you!
 Use any code you want with only requirement - it should return array reference.